Leura

 Leura is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Leura, as per the latest Census evaluation, 84.2% of dwellings were houses, with the remaining 15.9% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's dwelling structure of 55.9% houses and 44.1% other dwellings.
-Home ownership in Leura stood at 49.8%, higher than Sydney metro's level.
-Mortgaged dwellings accounted for 28.9% and rented ones for 21.3%.
-The median monthly mortgage repayment was $2,000, lower than the Sydney metro average of $2,427.
-The median weekly rent in Leura was $430, compared to Sydney metro's $470.
+Leura's dwelling structure, as per the latest Census, was 84.2% houses and 15.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Leura stood at 49.8%, with mortgaged dwellings at 28.9% and rented ones at 21.3%.
+The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,427.
+Median weekly rent in Leura was $430, compared to Sydney metro's $470.
 Nationally, Leura's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing